Assessing Extrapolation of Peaks Over Thresholds with Martingale Testing: Introduction

 Our univariate procedure follows the classical Peaks Over Threshold (POT) methodology \cite{coles}.
 We fit a nonlinear seasonal model on the scale parameter of the exceedances, fixing the shape parameter to $0$.
 This yields seasonally adjusted targets above a high quantile that we model by a 1-mean exponential distribution.

 The only delicate point of the POT approach is the threshold selection.
-To optimize it, we assess the quality of extrapolation of a model by martingale testing by betting \cite{shafer2021testing}.
-To do so, we introduce the sequential game of extrapolation as predicting the next top order statistics given previous ones.
+We introduce a novel approach to assess the quality of extrapolation of a model by martingale testing by betting \cite{shafer2021testing}.
+We define the sequential game of extrapolation as predicting the next top order statistics given previous ones.
 To assert extrapolation, we compare the predictions of the model in this game with the observations.
 The difference between observed top order statistics and sampled ones from the model constitutes a martingale if the model is coherent with the observations in the extrapolation game.
 To provide an agnostic score of extrapolation, we rely on the terminal wealth of an adversary that bets on the sign of the next error of prediction.
 We choose thresholds minimizing this score.
 Therefore, the chosen threshold can be seen as the one whose signs of errors on top-order statistics prediction are the least predictable.
+Relying on this threshold selection led us to win the data challenge, and we believe it might be of interest for various domains.
+Our implementation is available on gitlab\footnote{Implementation: \url{https://gitlab.com/JdeVilmarest/eva2025-data-challenge-viking-sorbonne}}.

+We present the data challenge as well as our model in Section~\ref{sec:pot}.
+The threshold selection approach relying on martingale testing is introduced in Section~\ref{sec:testing}, then applied to our use case in Section~\ref{sec:practice}.